CCurl/S4/README.md

 There were multiple reasons:

 1. Many interpreted environments use tokens and a large SWITCH statement in a loop to execute the user's program.
-In these systems, the machine code (i.e. - byte-code ... the cases in the SWITCH statement) are often arbitrarily assigned and are not human-readable, so they have no meaning to the programmer when looking at the code that is actually being executed.
+In these systems, the "machine code" (i.e. - byte-code ... the cases in the SWITCH statement) are often arbitrarily assigned and are not human-readable, so they have no meaning to the programmer when looking at the code that is actually being executed.
 Additionally there is a compiler and/or interpreter, often something similar to Forth, that is used to create the programs in that environment.
 For these enviromnents, there is a steep learning curve ... the programmer needs to learn the user environment and the hundreds or thousands of user functions in the libraries (or "words" in Forth).
 I wanted to avoid as much as that as possible, and have only one thing to learn: the machine code.

 2. I wanted to be free of the need for a multiple gigabyte tool chain and the edit/compile/run paradigm for developing everyday programs.